flav-io/flavio/README.md

 ## Project status

-The project is currently in beta phase, so should not be used for published papers.
+The project is currently in beta phase, so should be used with reasonable caution.

 ## Contributors